5 Efficient Ways Of Cross-Selling In Your Hotel

-To start with, think about all the examples around you.
-When booking a seat on a plane, the airline will almost always offer you paid extras, from adding extra baggage or switching seats to a row with more leg room, to buying insurance or renting a car.
-When you’re buying clothes or tech online, you will be offered a range of other items to add to your basket.
+When booking a seat on a plane, the airline will almost always offer you paid extras, from adding extra baggage or switching seats to a row with more leg room to buying insurance or renting a car.
+When you’re buying clothes or tech online, you’ll be offered a range of other items to add to your basket.
 These usually have some link to your initial purchase.
 In fact, 35% of Amazon’s revenue comes from cross-selling!
-With that in mind, imagine the potential it could hold for your business.

 Which services and products can I cross-sell in my hotel?